Belize Mayan Ruins

 Caracol’s ancient record provided many hieroglyphic inscriptions, enabling scholars to piece together an accurate record of Caracol’s rulers from 600 AD to 860 AD.
 Especially significant are descriptions of the conflicts with Tikal, located in nearby Guatemala.
 What puzzles archeologists is why such a large city was built in a location with no permanent water source.

-One of the most spectacular features at Lamanai is the pair of jaguar masks flanking the stairway.
+One of the most spectacular features at Lamanai is the pair of jaguar masks flanking the stairway at the “Temple of the Jaguar”.
 All stelae at the site are in excellent condition.